philManWithBeard/quizzical/README.md

 No support is offered on this project and it is not maintained

-Unit testing and an Express backend will be added after I complete the bootcamp
+Roadmap:
+- Unit testing
+- Express backend
+- Ability to deal with html charset